MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-canvasapps.md

 In this example, you'll use the Northwind Sample Data app included with the [Northwind sample solution](https://docs.microsoft.com/powerapps/maker/canvas-apps/northwind-install).

-The *Northwind sample solution* is a canvas app that loads sample data into Microsoft Dataverse<!--note from editor: Edit okay?-->.
-You can also create a new app or use an existing app instead.<!--note from editor: Generally, you want to reserve italics for defining a term (as you are here) and for a few other specific cases (parameters, variables, book titles), but not error messages or file names.-->
+The *Northwind sample solution* is a canvas app that loads sample data into Microsoft Dataverse.
+You can also create a new app or use an existing app instead.

 ### Background

 Consider the scenario where an app has been deployed, and the initial version of the app experiences performance degradation.
 The app also intermittently generates errors with no clear pattern.
-Loading data in the app succeeds most of the time, but fails sometimes.<!--note from editor: Edits in this paragraph suggested, but if you don't like, note that "succeeds mostly" implies that it doesn't quite succeed all the way.-->
+Loading data in the app succeeds most of the time, but fails sometimes.

 When you check Monitor, you see data operations as expected.
 However, you also see several responses that have HTTP status code 429, indicating that there have been too many requests in a specific timeframe.